RX-M/classfiles/ssh-setup.md

 ### macOS/Linux

 Any mainstream ssh client will work and macOS/Linux computer systems have a good ssh client preinstalled.
-To support browser GUI sessions over ssh the "X Window System" (or X11, or simply X), a windowing system for bitmap displays, is required.
-X11 is no longer included with Mac (see [this support article](https://support.apple.com/en-us/HT201341), but X11 server and client libraries are available from the [XQuartz project](https://www.xquartz.org/), which Apple created and contribues to.
+To support browser GUI sessions over ssh the "X Window System" (X11 or simply X), a windowing system for bitmap displays, is required.
+X11 is no longer included with Mac systems (see [this support article](https://support.apple.com/en-us/HT201341)), but X11 server and client libraries are available from the [XQuartz project](https://www.xquartz.org/), which Apple created and contribues to.